chrisf1337/personal-site/content/anime/code-geass-23-24.md

   superior mecha, but for some reason they don't build a squadron around it and instead send it willy-nilly dashing through enemy lines to get it captured over and over again?
 By the same trick too.
 What?
-- Also aren't the Britannian's a little too laidback about having lost Gawain?
+- Also aren't the Britannians a little too laidback about having lost Gawain?
 Lelouch literally strolled into a cave, rode out in their OP prototype mecha (it literally flies), and all they have to say about is this:
   ![](/anime/code-geass/s1e19-cave.png)